becky-gilbert/jspsych-survey-text-req/jspsych-survey-text-req.md

 This document was copied directly from the [jsPsych survey-text plugin](http://docs.jspsych.org/plugins/jspsych-survey-text/) and then adapted by Becky Gilbert for the survey-text-req plugin.

 The survey-text-req plugin displays a set of questions with free response text fields.
-The subject types in answers.
+The participant types in answers.

-This plugin differs from the jsPsych survey-text plugin in that it allows
+This plugin differs from the jsPsych survey-text plugin in that it allows you to specify which questions, if any, require a response, and what placeholder/default text, if any, should be displayed in each text response field.
+It also adds the 'autofocus' attribute to the first response field, so that the participant can begin typing clicking the box.

 ## Parameters